 So the stage is set for the settlement vote at the end of the month.

 I’ve been going back and forth on my predictions on whether this talc powder settlement goes through.
 I’m certainly leaning towards thinking the settlement will be completed from talking to people over the last few weeks.
 It is by no means a done deal, however.
-There are still pockets of plaintiffs’ lawyers who are dead set against it and will have their clients vote that way next month.
+There are still pockets of plaintiffs’ lawyers who are firmly opposed to it and will likely have their clients vote accordingly next month.

-June 7, 2024: New Talcum Power Cancer Trail Underway In Texas
+June 7, 2023: New Talcum Powder Cancer Trial Underway In Texas

-A new talcum powder cancer trial against J&J got underway this week in Dallas, Texas.
+This week, a new talcum powder cancer trial against J&J got underway in Dallas, Texas.
 Opening statements were presented on Wednesday, and the trial is expected to take two to three weeks to complete.
-This is the first talc trial we have seen in a while, and it is the first in Texas.
+This is the first talc trial we have seen in a while and the first in Texas.
 [Update: this case settled.]

 New research published in the Journal of Clinical Oncology supports over 50,000 lawsuits against Johnson & Johnson, claiming that its talc-based baby powder causes ovarian cancer.
 The study, conducted by researchers from the National Institutes of Health, found a significant association between genital application of talc powder and ovarian cancer, especially with frequent or long-term use.

-May 1, 2024: J&J Agrees To $6.5 Billion Global Settlement Through Subsidiary’s Bankruptcy
+May 1, 2023: J&J Agrees to $6.5 Billion Global Settlement Through Subsidiary’s Bankruptcy

 This morning, it was announced that J&J (through its talcum spinoff subsidiary) has agreed to a $6.5 billion global settlement deal to resolve the majority of the talcum powder ovarian cancer claims.